Refinancing with Earnest

 Student loan refinancing programs began with just a handful of online lenders, but big banks have since jumped onto the bandwagon, offering even more alternatives.

-The Wells Fargo student loan consolidation program is one such alternative, allowing you to consolidate your private student loans.
+The Wells Fargo student loan consolidation program is one such alternative, allowing you to consolidate multiple private student loans — or refinance a single private loan.

-Both customers and non-customers can qualify for consolidation, but if you’re an existing Wells Fargo customer, you’ll get some extra perks from the program.
+Both customers and non-customers can qualify for consolidation or refinancing, but if you’re an existing Wells Fargo customer, you’ll get some extra perks from the program.

 If you’re interested in consolidating your private loans, take a look at our Wells Fargo review to see if it makes sense for you.